Common weeds and their scientific names with pictures in Nigeria

 African Club Moss (Selaginella kraussiana)

-If you are looking for an album of weeds and their botanical names, you will definitely come across African Club Moss.
+If you are looking for an album of weeds and their botanical names, you will come across African Club Moss.
 Its botanical name is Selaginella kraussiana, a plant native to Africa.

 This plant is a cousin to the true ferns.
 It is low-growing and mat-forming and thrives in rich, moist to wet soils.
 Trimming does not control its rapid spread because retained cuttings root and sprout quickly.